-The Rome Tour from the Colosseum to the Orange Gardens is a fascinating journey through the birth of the city, which soon became the undisputed Caput Mundi.
-Ancient monuments and Roman ruins remind us of a glorious past when the city was already the center of western civilization.
-Its extremely vital port was a center of trade and meeting between different populations.
+The Rome Tour from the Colosseum to the Orange Gardens is a fascinating journey through the city’s birth, which soon became the undisputed Caput Mundi.
 Myths, legends, and historical testimonies will intertwine in the stories of your Private Guide.
-The tour includes other top things to see in Rome like the circus Maximus, Teatro Marcello, and the Mouth of Truth.
+Ancient monuments and Roman ruins recall a glorious past when the city was already the center of western civilization.
+Its highly vital port on the Tiber was a trade center and meeting place between different populations.
+The tour includes other top things to see in Rome like the Circus Maximus, Teatro Marcello, and the Mouth of Truth.

-The first stop of the Rome guided tour from the Colosseum to the Orange Gardens will start from the Colosseum, the largest amphitheater in the world.
-Built by Vespasian to accommodate all the Roman people, it wanted to symbolize the greatness of the emperor.
-Here there were fights between gladiators and between slaves and ferocious animals, as well as shows representing simulations of naval battles, the famous naumachia.
+The Colosseum is the world’s largest theater.
+Built by Vespasian to accommodate all the Roman people, it wanted to symbolize the emperor’s greatness.
+Here there were fights between gladiators and between enslaved people and ferocious animals and shows representing simulations of naval battles, the famous naumachia.

 Teatro Marcello & Portico d’Ottavia

 You will walk down the monumental staircase, also designed by Michelangelo, to reach Teatro Marcello, built by Emperor Augustus in honor of his nephew, son of Octavia.
-To her, the emperor dedicated a temple, the remains of which, full of stories to tell, bear the name of “Portico d’Ottavia.”
+Three emperors dedicated a temple to here, the remains of which, full of stories to tell, bear the name of “Portico d’Ottavia.”
 From this point, the imperial history testimonies give way to the more recent ones of the Jewish Ghetto.
 But this is another tour.

 San Nicola in Carcere & Mouth of Truth

-The tour of the Roman Empire will continue with a stop outside the church of San Nicola, which stands on the foundations of three temples, still identifiable.
-The bureaux de change offices are still visible in the basement, testifying to the commercial area created around the ancient river port.
+The Roman Empire tour will continue with a stop outside the church of San Nicola ( from outside ), which stands on the foundations of three temples, still identifiable.
+The bureaux de change offices are still visible in the basement, testifying the commercial area created around the ancient river port.
 In effect, the square where you will admire three beautiful little temples, two Republicans and one dating back to the 4th century B. C. was the ancient Forum Boarium.
-Today it is called Piazza Bocca Della Verità and owes its name to the mask placed under the porch of the Romanesque Church of Santa Maria in Cosmedin.
+Today we call it Piazza Bocca Della Verità from the mask placed under the porch of the Romanesque Church of Santa Maria in Cosmedin.
 His mouth, legend has it, will sever the hand of those who will tell a lie after introducing it into its slot.
 Because of the tale, the mask became one of the most famous Rome highlights.

 Circus Maximus & Orange Gardens

-Finally, you will reach the place of one of the main events to which the birth of the Roman people is due, the Circus Maximus.
-It was in this valley that Romulus organized the rape of the Sabine women.
+Finally, you will reach the place of one of the main events to which the Roman people’s birth is due, the Circus Maximus.
+Indeed it was the largest circus of antiquity, where carts pulled by mighty horses darted dangerously.
+In this valley, Romulus organized the rape of the Sabine women.
 Your guide will tell you the details of this story, or is it a legend?
-Indeed it was the largest circus of antiquity, where carts pulled by mighty horses darted dangerously.

 The last stage of our walking tour of Rome is on the Aventine Hill.
-The Giardino Degli Aranci is the legendary place that saw Romulus and Remus juxtaposed for the government of the small city that would become a vast Empire.
-From its terrace, you can enjoy an alternative view of the Tiber river.
+The Giardino Degli Aranci is the legendary place that saw Romulus and Remus juxtaposed for the small city’s government that would become a vast Empire.
+You can enjoy an alternative view of the Tiber river from its terrace.